-The term supermoon denotes a full moon that occurs at roughly the same time the moon is nearest Earth in its monthly orbit.
-The most recent one happened on the night of July 22, 2013.
+The term supermoon denotes a new or full moon that occurs at roughly the same time the moon is nearest Earth in its monthly orbit.
+The next supermoon will be on January 1, followed by a second supermoon on January 30.
 An astrologer, not an astronomer, coined the term supermoon, and it has only recent come into common usage.
 Although this term is of little to no importance in astronomy, its significance to astrologers may be greater, and some may suppose that a supermoon has some kind of effect on people on Earth.
 But does it?
-I decided to calculate the values of different influences on individuals at the extreme of lunar perigee (when the moon is closest to Earth, and presumably has the greatest effect on our planet).
+I decided to calculate the values of different influences on individuals at the extreme of lunar perigee, the point at which the moon is closest to Earth and, presumably, has the greatest effect on our planet.

 What’s more, given the change in distance between the moon’s farthest and closest points, the full moon can appear as much as 14% larger in the sky and 30% brighter to our eyes than at minimum size and brightness.